NextGenIntelligence/trust-coin/README.md

   * Token ID: Each token of currency must have a unique identifier or serial number.
 Using serial numbers that increment by one is a good idea.
 This makes it easier for peers to track all instances of a currency.
   * Creation Time: For record keeping purposes, indicate the time the token was issued with desired level of accuracy (month, day, minute, etc.) Remember that time ordering cannot be proven cryptographically.
 Timestamping messages is used to simplify record keeping and allow message recipients to evaluate whether they received that message in a timely manner.

-Issued tokens belong the issuer until the send that token to another party with a transaction.
+Issued tokens belong the issuer until they send that token to another party with a double signed transaction message.

 ##Double signed transactions